Create GSA + STEAM blueprint

 Introβ

-For this guide, we assume you've already created a blueprint and are now on the Add version
+We assume you've already created a blueprint and are now on the Add version

 page.